-Sarah’s mother, Susan, started tinkering with the strange chemistry of soapmaking in her basement in 1997.
+My mother, Susan, started tinkering with the strange chemistry of soapmaking in her basement in 1997.
 Once a home economics teacher, Susan is a natural with kitchen weights has a uniquely large reservoir of patience.
 The first few batches were born in old shoeboxes.
-She ultimately roped in her husband, Pentti, a retired auto body repair man with a penchant for buying new tools.
+She ultimately roped in my father, Pentti, a retired auto body repair man with a penchant for buying new tools.
 Soon, a small soap making factory was formed.
-Each batch of 88 bars is hand measured, poured and cut by Sarah’s folks and wrapped by Saipua’s expert soap wrapper, Fran.
-The soaps are sold at Saipua’s Red Hook studio and at other nice stores around the world.
+Each batch of 88 bars is hand measured, poured and cut by my folks and wrapped by our expert soap wrapper, Fran.
+It’s sold here and at other nice stores around the world.